kyleshevlin/grunt-starter-kit/README.md

 ## Steps

 1. Clone repo
-2. Copy contents into desired directory
+2. Copy contents into desired directory.
+I recommend following this pattern in the terminal: `cp Grunt-Starter-Kit/* path-to-your-directory/`
 3. `cd` to directory in terminal
 4. Run `npm install`
 5. Run `grunt`